AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/use-cases.md

 The Universal Editor works in the following way.

-1. A developer must instrument the app or page to use the Universal Editor.
+1. A developer instruments the app or page to use the Universal Editor.
 This instrumentation tells the editor what content is editable and how to persist it.
    * For AEM-based authoring, pages created using the boilerplate template are automatically instrumented.
    * For headless authoring, your app can be easily instrumented.
 1. The content author load the Universal Editor, which in turn loads your page for editing.
 Because it is instrumented, it knows which content is editable and how it is to be represented and persisted.